QT-Zhu/AerialSeg/README.md

 # AerialSeg
 AerialSeg is a collection of algorithm pipelines for segmentation of aerial imagery implemented by PyTorch, which consists of following elements with characteristics.

-- Dataset and Dataloader: ISPRS Potsdam only now
+- Dataset & Dataloader: Original ISPRS Potsdam dataset is supported and there is no need to divide large images into smaller ones before training anymore.
+AerialSeg adapts modified random sampling mechanism to fully make use of context information without waste by division.
-- Data augmentation
+- Data augmentation: AerialSeg offers a set of data augmentation transforms considering the unique characteristics of aerial imgery, such as rotation invariance.
-- Special loss function
+- Loss function: The distribution of classes in aerial images is usually imbalanced so loss function should be sensitive to classes with a small proportion.
-- Evaluation
+- Evaluation & Monitoring: AerialSeg provides 4 metrics of evaluation, namely Acc, Acc per class, mIoU and FWIoU.
+TensorBoardX is applied to keep track with training process.

 ## Environment